tuxphone/CubeCellRepeater/README.md

 Will work with most packets meeting the radio settings, but the serial output is based on the assumption that the node receives meshtastic packets.
 Minimum size for none-Meshtastic packets is 14 bytes.

+The Repeater is not working for “medium range” setting due to the tight timings.
+It’s best for "very long range" and "long range", but is working for "short range", too.

 "#define SILENT" to stop serial output.

 "#define NOBLINK" to NOT getting a red blink from the RGB LED for the duration of sending a packet (can be quite long at speed setting 3).